totaldekadens/Inventory-system/README.md

       * Read ✅
       * Update ✅
       * Delete ✅

-* Fix scrap cause and make it possible to see the history of each article
 * Able to filter out "On sale"-articles ✅
-* Landing page for visitors to see spare parts available for sale
+* Fix scrap cause and make it possible to see the history of each article ✅  (Picture´s coming soon)

 ## Sneak peak